devJSQ/binary-search-tree-project/README.md

 ```

-In `main` function perform the following actions:
+In the `main` method perform the following actions:

 1. Create a BinarySearchTree object.
-2. Call insert function to build/add the tree in figuer 1.
+2. Call the insert function to build/add the tree in Figure 1.
-3. Call print function to print the tree values.
+3. Call the print function to print the tree values.
 4. Output should be the same as below:
 ```
 print tree values: